On This Page

-Contact the University Registrar's Office in-person, by mail, or by fax.
+Contact the Office of the Registrar in-person, by mail or fax, or by email sent from the student's University Gmail account.
 The student's signature is required to update any contact information.
-Requests will NOT be accepted over the telephone.
+Requests will not be accepted over the telephone.

-Note: Parents and/or guardians are not allowed to update contact information for his/her student.
+Note: Parents and/or guardians may not update contact information for their student.
 This must be done by the student.

-The University Registrar's Office needs to have a copy of the legal paperwork showing that your name was changed.
-This information can be dropped off at the University Registrar's Office, sent by mail, or by fax.
+The Office of the Registrar needs to have a copy of the legal paperwork showing that your name was changed.
+This information can be dropped off at the Office of the Registrar, or sent by mail or fax.

-If you have other questions related to registration, transcripts, or grades that are not addressed on this page, you may contact the University Registrar's Office at:
+If you have other questions related to registration, transcripts, or grades that are not addressed on this page, you may contact the Office of the Registrar at:

 Telephone: (203) 254-4288